sqv

 After installing the dependencies, sqv

 can be installed using cargo.
 Cargo will take care of downloading the source code and its dependencies (only the crates).
+Cargo will then compile and install the resulting binary.

 $ cargo install --locked sequoia-sqv